cfrg/draft-irtf-cfrg-signature-key-blinding/draft-dew-cfrg-signature-key-blinding.md

 {{TORBLINDING}}.
 For EdDSA, further analysis is needed to ensure this is compliant with the signature algorithm described in {{RFC8032}}.

+The constructions in this document assume that both the signing and blinding keys are private, and, as such, not controlled by an attacker.
 {{MSMHI15}} demonstrate that ECDSA with attacker-controlled multiplicative blinding for producing related keys can be abused to produce forgeries.
 In particular, if an attacker can control the private blinding key used in BlindKeySign, they